jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/eighth-month/MinutesForMeetingForWorshipForBusiness.rst

    c.
 Ministry and Oversight

       no report
       Question from Clerk?
-Sharry McMan is a member.
+Sherry McMahon is a member.
 She may be able to attend at Building?
 Wonder if committee has reached out to her?
 M&O has completed all phone calls.
 Summarize at next Business Meeting.

-      `Julie`_ better described as Mission Statement Ministry and Oversight, August 27 at 3pm, all
-      welcome.
-Last Monday at the Month.
+      Next M&O meeting is August 27 at 3pm and are all welcome, usually the last Monday of the Month.
 Downstairs, where they should meeting?
-      All things August 27th at Durland's, possible shift to Meeting House.
+	  The August 27th M&O meeting will be at Durland's, possible shift to Meeting House.

    d.
 Education Committee